In-Person Meetings for Classes on Monday, January 26, 2026 are Cancelled; Online/remote classes to be held as determined by Faculty.

-As previously announced, all in-person day classes on Thursday, February 6, 2025 are cancelled.
-All scheduled in-person classes beginning before 4 p.m. will transition to being held online or remotely.
-Additional information on the virtual format for each class will be provided by the instructor.
+Due to this significant winter storm and the extensive campus clean-up operations that will need to take place, all in-person day and evening classes scheduled for Monday, January 26, 2026 have been cancelled.
+All scheduled in-person classes will transition to being held online or remotely.
+Additional information on the virtual format for each class will be provided by your instructor.

 Faculty have been asked to prepare for Online or Remote sessions in the event of in-person meeting cancellations.
 These options will be determined by the Faculty member and all questions should be directed to the Faculty teaching each course section.
 Faculty also have been asked to be very understanding and accommodating of the individual situations of their students who may have difficulty managing these alternative online or remote class meetings on short notice.

-Please note that only essential employees, as previously determined by their respective department leaders, should report to campus Thursday.
+Please note that only essential employees, as previously determined by their respective department leaders, should report to campus.
 All other employees should fulfill the requirements of their role remotely.

 Campus operations for residential students, unless otherwise noted, will operate as scheduled, though hours may be modified or changed based on the conditions.
 Separate messages will be sent from the Peterson Library, the Beckerman Recreation Center, and Dining Services regarding any changes to their normal hours of operation.
-The Bergami Center for Science, Technology, and Innovation will remain open Thursday for residential students to use for study space and to participate in online classes.
+The Bergami Center for Science, Technology, and Innovation will remain open for residential students to use for study space and to participate in online classes.

-The CLR is a past recipient of the "Tutoring Program of Excellence Award" from the Association of Tutoring Professionals.
+The TASC is a past recipient of the "Tutoring Program of Excellence Award" from the Association of Tutoring Professionals.
 Though many tutors work in person, Zoom tutoring is also available throughout the day and on weekends for students who learn best in that mode.

 Supported Subject Areas